 Russia and NATO

-The Russia-NATO Council was established in 2002, the corresponding treaty
+The Russia-NATO Council was created in 2002, the corresponding agreement

 signed by V. Putin and the leaders of 19 NATO countries in Rome.
 European